Browse by Medical Category

 CNY 149, 13TH ST. CHARLESTOWN, MA

-ALEXANDER G. MARNEROS, M.D., PH.D ASSISTANT PROFESSOR OF DERMATOLOGY HARVARD MEDICAL SCHOOL MASSACHUSETTS GENERAL HOSPITAL
+ALEXANDER G. MARNEROS, M.D., PH.D ASSOCIATE PROFESSOR OF DERMATOLOGY HARVARD MEDICAL SCHOOL MASSACHUSETTS GENERAL HOSPITAL

 Abnormal blood vessel growth is an important component in the pathogenesis of various common diseases.
 Pathological angiogenesis is stimulated by an inflammatory response that involves many different cell types, including proangiogenic macrophages.
 Our laboratory focuses on the factors and cell types that promote pathologic angiogenesis in development, in the adult and during aging.